 It’s extremely important for caregivers to be able to step away from an argument, take some deep breaths, do yoga, watch a movie, tend to the garden, whatever it is that you need to do to pull yourself out of the situation so that you can re-focus on look at the situation from an outside perspective.

 With some introspection (and /or counseling), you may be surprised to find out that you perhaps are helping to create the angry situation in the first place!

 You may think you’re on your best behavior, but take a closer look at how you’re treating your parent.

-Are you taking the time to sit down with your parent and try to understand their feelings and preferences?
+- Are you taking the time to sit down with your parent and trying to understand their feelings and preferences?

 Knowing what you say and do and how that contributes to your parents’ behavior may help both of you to better cope with the situation you are in.